 Unless the depiction is newsworthy or part of a news event, advertisements depicting the American flag should treat the flag in a dignified and respectful manner.

 The availability of products or services, if limited, must be disclosed.
-For example, if your products or services are not yet available or not widely available in the advertising market, your ad must make this limitation clear.
+For example, if your products or services are not yet available or not widely available in the market where it is being advertised, your ad must make this limitation clear.

-Advertisements for attorneys or other legal services must include the appropriate disclaimers and disclosures for the region where they run, including any local, state, or federal requirements.
+Advertisements for attorneys or other legal services must include the appropriate disclaimers and disclosures for the region where the services are advertised, including any local, state, or federal requirements.

-Audio levels in advertisements must adhere to federal rules as mandated by the Commercial Advertisement Loudness Mitigation Act, which prohibits the delivery to viewers advertisements that exceed specified ATSC standard volume levels.
+Audio levels in advertisements must adhere to federal rules as mandated by the Commercial Advertisement Loudness Mitigation Act (CALM Act), which prohibits the delivery to viewers advertisements that exceed specified ATSC standard volume levels.

 Advertisements targeted to children must comply with federal, state and local laws, Federal Trade Commission, television broadcast and other applicable guidelines, including the Self-Regulatory Guidelines for Children's Advertising of the Children's Advertising Review Unit of the Better Business Bureau.

-Cheap TV Spots does not accept advertising for cigarettes, cigars, pipe tobacco, tobacco paraphernalia and smokeless tobacco.
-Advertising for smoking cessation aids, smokeless cigarettes, pipes, and associated paraphernalia will be evaluated on an individual basis.
+The Company does not accept advertising for cigarettes, cigars, pipe tobacco, tobacco paraphernalia, or smokeless tobacco.
+Advertising for smoking cessation aids, electronic cigarettes, and associated paraphernalia will be evaluated on an individual basis.

 Comparative advertising is the presentation of the advertised product or service juxtaposed against a competitor.
 Advertisements comparing products or services may not distort or exaggerate differences or otherwise create a false, deceptive or misleading impression.
 Comparative advertisements must comply with federal, state and local laws, Federal Trade Commission, television broadcast and other applicable guidelines.
 The FTC Statement of Policy of Comparative Advertising can found at this site: http://www.ftc.gov/bcp/policystmt/ad-compare.htm

-Advertisements for condoms, contraceptive methods, or devices are subject to prior review by Cheap TV Spots and must comply with all federal, state and local laws, as well as Federal Trade Commission, Federal Communications Commission, television broadcast and other applicable guidelines.
+Advertisements for condoms, contraceptive methods, or devices are subject to prior review by the Company and must comply with all federal, state and local laws, as well as Federal Trade Commission, Federal Communications Commission, television broadcast and other applicable guidelines.

 Advertisements that include demonstrations, dramatizations, reenactments, simulations, tests, experiments or other technical, mechanical, electronic or chemical exhibitions, must comply with all federal, state and local laws and other applicable guidelines.
 The advertiser must accurately depict the product or service involved, and must disclose when actors are used to portray actual persons.

 Advertisements related to dietary supplements or nutritional products must comply with federal, state and local laws and other applicable guidelines.
-Any consumable product making product claims may require disclaimers shown legibly in the advertisement, as well as documentation for any claims, which may be required by networks where the commercial is submitted to air.
+Any consumable product making product claims may require disclaimers shown legibly in the advertisement, as well as documentation for any claims, which may be required by networks where the commercial is submitted to be presented to the public.
+See also "Medical and Health-Related Products" in this page.
 For details on federal regulations see:

 The Dietary Supplement Health and Education Act : http://www.fda.gov/opacom/laws/dshea.html